 "I'm not troubled at all.
-Listen.
-Give him the ice you were going to charge to give me no charge, Okay?"
-"E "Miss, do I have to call the conductor?"
-If "You don't, I will.
+Listen, you.
+Give him the ice you weren't going to charge me for, Okay?"
+"Miss, do I have to call the conductor?"
+"If you don't, I will.
 This is trains robbing people."
 "It's all right," said the man.
 "Just a nickel."
-"It's the principat," said Gigi "A five-cent principle ain't no principle at all.
-The man needs a nickle.
-Needs it real bad."
-The short man smilet.
-"I don't need nothing.
-It's the rules."
-"Have two," said the man, and flicked second nickle into the "It's all right," said the man "Just a nickel."
-"It's the principle."
+"It's the principle," said Gigi.

 "A five-cent principle ain't no principle at all.
 The man needs a nickle.
 Needs it real bad."
+The short man smiled.

-"I don't need nothing.
-It's the rules."
+"I don't need nothing," said the waiter.
+"It's the rules."
 "Have two," said the man, and flicked second nickle into the saucer.
-Gigi glaring, the earring man smiling, they left the dining car together.
+Gigi glaring, the earring man smiling, they left the snack bar together.
 She sat down across the aisle from him to expand on the incident while the man crunched ice.
 "Gigi."
 She held out her hand.
 "You?"
 "Dice," he said.

 "Like chopping small?"

 "Like pair of."

 He touched her with a cool cool hand and they made up stories for each other for miles.
 Gigi even got comfortable enough to ask him had he ever seen or heard tell of a rock formation that looked like a man and a woman making out.
 He laughed and said no, but that he once heard about a place where there was a waterfall in the middle of a wheat field.
 And that behind this waterfall two trees grew in each others arms.
-And If you squeezed in between them in just the rihgt way, well, you would feel an ecstasy no human could invent or duplicate.1 They say after that, can't nobody turn you down."
+And If you squeezed in between them in just the right way, well, you would feel an ecstasy no human could invent or duplicate.
+"They say after that, can't nobody turn you

+down."

 "Nobody turns me down now."

 "Nobody?
 I mean no-o body!"

 "Where is this place?"

 "Ruby.
 Ruby, Oklahoma.
 Way out in the middle of nowhere."

 "You been there?"

 "Not yet.
 But I plan to check it out.
 Say they got the best rhubarb pie in the nation."

 "I hate rhubarb."

 "Hate it?
 Girl, you ain't lived.
 You ain't lived at all."

 "I'm going home.
 See my folks."

 "Where's home for you?"

 "Frisco.
 All my folks live in Frisco.
 I just talked to my grandfather.
 They're waiting on me."

 Dice nodded but said nothing.